smXplorer/AlliGator/docs/source/alligator-settings-window.rst

 - *Center on Midpoint*: defines whether the rising and falling edges of the "square" pulse pass through the rising and falling edges midpoints.

-- Smoothen Plot*: defines whether the decay is smoothened before bing fitted to a square pulse.
+- Smoothen Plot*: defines whether the decay is smoothened before being fitted to a square pulse.